Young woman sits casually at her desk looking at her laptop.

 What is a wire transfer?

 A wire transfer is the process of moving money electronically from one financial institution to another.
 If both accounts are in the U.S., it’s a domestic wire transfer.
 If one is overseas, it’s an international wire transfer.
-Wire transfers are typically accompanied by a fee that is paid by the sender, recipient, or both.
-The fee is determined by the financial institution and type of transfer, and will either be a set amount or a percentage of the total amount being transferred.
-A wire transfer is also sometimes called a wire payment, bank transfer, or bank wire.
+Wire transfers typically have a fee the sender pays, the recipient pays, or both.
+The fee is determined by the financial institution and type of transfer.
+It can be a set amount or a percentage of the transfer amount.
+Some people call a wire transfer by different names, such as a wire payment, money transfer, bank transfer, or bank wire.

 How do wire transfers work?

 In order to start a wire transfer, as the sender, you must provide some important details about the recipient.
-This will likely include the recipient's name and personal contact information, and their bank information, like account number and routing number.
+This might include the recipient's name and personal contact information, and their bank or credit union information, like account number and routing number.
 You'll also need to specify the amount you'd like to transfer.
 Other information may be required, particularly for an international wire transfer, so check with your financial institution about exactly what you'll need.

-Once all the information is confirmed and the wire transfer fee is paid, your financial institution will initiate the wire transfer by contacting the recipient's institution with payment instructions.
-When approved, the amount of the wire transfer is moved electronically between the two–debited from and credited to the proper accounts.
+Once your bank confirms all the information and you pay the wire transfer fee, your financial institution will initiate the wire transfer by contacting the recipient's institution with payment instructions.
+When approved, the amount of the wire transfer moves electronically between the two banks: debited from and credited to the proper accounts.

 What is a credit card wire transfer?